l33tdaima/l33tdaima/p122e/README.md

 - dpClosed[i] = max(dpClosed[i-1], dpOpen[i-1] + prices[i])
 - dpOpen[i] = max(dpOpen[i-1], dpClosed[i-1] - prices[i])

-which is equivalent to accumulate the local positive gain, note this doesn't break break the requirement of no multiple transactions at the same time, just calculate the gain.
+which is equivalent to accumulate the local positive gain, note this doesn't break the requirement of no multiple transactions at the same time, just calculate the gain.
 However this approach doesn't extend to the case where there is a fee [714m](../p714m/README.md).

 #BBG